LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/MicrosoftBotFramework.md

 ### Bot Configuration

 {: .important}
-See the Getting Started guide first to complete pre-requisite steps.
+See the [Getting Started guide](bot-connectors-getting-started.html) first to complete pre-requisite steps.

-During the configure you will be presented with the following screen to fill in the vendor data if you've selected **Microsoft Bot Framework**.
+Throughout this document, you will be presented with the following screen to fill in the vendor data if you've selected **Microsoft Bot Framework**.

 <img class="fancyimage" style="width:600px" src="img/msbotframework/vendor.png">

-Figure 1.1 Showing the configuration that needed to be filled
+Figure 1.1 Showing the configuration that needs to be filled out

 The following Microsoft information should be provided to LivePerson: